jbmeerkat/random-algorithms/k-nearest_neighbors/readme.md

 regression problems.

-On input there are __k__ nearest[²] neighbors (or more scientifically — training example in the feature space).
+On input there are __k__ nearest[²] neighbors (or more scientifically — training examples in the feature space).
 Output differs depending on a problem type:

 - for classification it outputs the most common (mode) class among